fatimaazzam/TaskManagement/README.md

 Bulma is a free, open source framework that provides ready-to-use frontend components that you can easily combine to build responsive web interfaces [3].

+## Database (SQLite file):
+After the analysis for the system requirement, I found that the application is very simple we can use SQLite file which is A database that is created on one machine can be copied and used on a different machine with a different architecture [4].
+On the other hand if the requirement are more complicated in this case we can use Postgres or another type of databases based on the use case ,volume of data that should be stored and also the number of users who will use the system

 ## APIs

 ### UML Diagrams